urahiroshi/e2e-server/README.md

 - usecaseId (number, required): id of usecase to use trial
 - id (number, readonly): identify number.
-    This is generated when usecase is created.
+    It is generated when usecase is created.
 - createdAt (string, readonly): created date time.
+    It is generated when usecase is created.
+- updatedAt (string, readonly): updated date time.
-    This is generated when usecase is created.
+    It is generated when usecase is created.
 - timestamp: (number, readonly): updated date time.
-    This value is copy of job object.
+    It value is copy of job object.
 - usecase (object, readonly): copy of usecase when trial created
 - state (string): state of trial job
 - job (object): job object